Recycled and reused food contact plastics are ‘vectors’ for toxins – study

 But, ultimately, the most effective remedy is the elimination of plastic and the societal use of safer materials, the study’s authors wrote.

-“A shift towards materials that can be safely reused due to their favorable, inert material properties could be a promising option to reduce the impacts of single-use food packaging on the environment and of migrating chemicals on human health,” the paper states.
+“A shift towards materials that can be safely reused due to their favourable, inert material properties could be a promising option to reduce the impacts of single-use food packaging on the environment and migrating chemicals on human health,” the paper states.

 Comments